RemiAllio/MitoFinder/README.md

 -- idba

 ### tRNA annotation step
-Secon, you can choose the tool for the tRNA annotation step of MitoFinder using the -t option:
+Second, you can choose the tool for the tRNA annotation step of MitoFinder using the -t option:
 -t mitfi	(default, MiTFi: slower but really efficient)
 -t arwen	(ARWEN: faster)
 -t trnascan	(tRNAscan-SE)